photonstorm/box2d-lite/README.md

 The next thing to test is seeing how we can improve the Arbiter update math, as there is still a lot of transform calculations going on, which we can likely fast-exit from in various circumstances.

+## v0.10.0

+Another day, another approach.
+The first thing to do today is create some more tests.
+I'll do this by porting those Erin created for the original Box2D Lite.
+It will give a variety of good test cases, which are easier to get stats from.

+While doing this I've decided to modify the Body constructor signature a little, so you can pass in an x and y position for the body if you wish.
+I'm struggling to think of a case when you wouldn't need it, so it'll make the demo code cleaner:

+I've also renamed `Body.set` to `Body.setSize`, as that is what it does.

+While working through creating the demos I've added some features into the Canvas Renderer.
+First, you can set the zoom during render.
+You can also now pan the camera, too.
+This allows the renderer to be controlled freely from the demo, rather than being fixed in place.
+The shapes being drawn have their line widths scaled accordingly.
+Also removed a path call and swapped for a `strokeRect` call.